department-of-veterans-affairs/va.gov-cms/.github/ISSUE_TEMPLATE/cms-team-member-onboarding.md

  - [ ] [SOCKS proxy request](https://depo-platform-documentation.scrollhelp.site/getting-started/Internal-tools-access-via-SOCKS-proxy.1821081710.html) to access VA network tools until you get a PIV card.
 This is the first priority for week two.
    - [ ] Optional [Core Tunnel set up for SOCKS proxy on all browsers on Mac](https://www.youtube.com/watch?v=fSuN9LhkB5o)
  - [ ] [VA.gov tools overview](https://depo-platform-documentation.scrollhelp.site/getting-started/Request-access-to-tools.969605215.html)
  - [ ] [Slack](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/platform/working-with-vsp/orientation/slack-requests.md) for instant messaging.
-Your delivery manager should request this for you, but if not, [view the SOCKS request instructions](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/platform/working-with-vsp/orientation/slack-requests.md).
+Your delivery manager should have already requested this for you, but if not, view the request instructions in the link above.
     - [ ] [Review Slack etiquette](https://slack.com/blog/collaboration/etiquette-tips-in-slack).
-    - [ ] Update your profiles in Slack, add a calendar link
+    - [ ] Update your profiles in Slack (in the A6 and DSVA workspaces), add a calendar link
-    - [ ] DM to add to appropriate Slack alias groups
+    - [ ] DM to add to appropriate Slack alias groups for the DSVA workspace
       - [ ] @cms-engineers-group
+      - [ ] @cms-helpdesk
+      - [ ] @platform-cms-team
+      - [ ] @sitewide-cms-team
-      - [ ] @cms-help-desk
+      - [ ] @cms-devops-engineers
-      - [ ] @cms-core-application-team
+    - [ ] You should be in the following slack channels:
-      - [ ] @cms-product support team
+      - [ ] A6 workspace = #proj-vagov-team
-      - [ ] @cms-devops-engineers)
+      - [ ] DSVA workspace = #cms-team
+      - [ ] [This is a description of other channels](https://docs.google.com/spreadsheets/d/1_lZzectbSzs8zt4dvTFJTiPURxa0Kfp3xinYEuZdqq4/edit#gid=0) that should be on your radar.
+Note that many are going to be dependent on which workstream you're in (DevOps, Helpdesk, UX, etc.).
+Feel free to join whichever you think will aid you and your work.
  -  [ ] Github for issue tracking and document sharing
     - [ ] [VA.gov request instructions](https://github.com/department-of-veterans-affairs/github-user-requests/issues/new?labels=add-user-to-org%2C+new-user%2C+user-created&template=add-user-to-the-va-organization.md&title=ADD+USER+TO+ORG+-+%5BUSERNAME%5D)
     - [ ] [CMS team list](https://github.com/orgs/department-of-veterans-affairs/teams/vfs-cms-team/members) - get added